ahmediq-git/p06-Opensource_Backend/Development/Sprint-4/readme.md

 9. 2 demo applications using our sdk
 10. Integrated realtime feature on deployed instance
 11. Role Based Access Control of the database (Involved also creating a datastructure to evaluate permissions in O(1) time)
-12. File Encryption
-13. UI for logs terminal in Functions use case
+12. UI for logs terminal in Functions use case
-14. Check storage use and files demographic as a pie chart
+13. Check storage use and files demographic as a pie chart
-15. File System support with Azure added in sdk and Frontend
+14. File System support with Azure added in sdk and Frontend

 ------------------------------------------------------------------------------------------------